pengfei99/doc_center/docs/hadoop/casd_utils/drees_bulle_onboarding/D1MUTUA_onboarding.md

 In `d1mutua-client` server(Linux), you have two different file system.
 - local file system of `d1mutua-client` server.
-- distributed file system of the hdfs cluster.
+- distributed file system of the `hdfs cluster`.

 Run the below command to test your hdfs client.